- Kids & Teens

 - Special weeks

-The island manifests itself on the one side in tame coasts, beautiful beaches and bays at the crystal clear sea, small and delightful villages.
-On the other side through their quarries, old churches and ermitage, olive grove as well as interesting communities.
+The island manifests itself on the one side in tame coasts, beautiful beaches and bays at the crystal-clear sea, small and delightful villages.
+On the other side through their quarries, old churches and hermitage, olive grove as well as interesting communities.

 Brac is the island of sun, stone and sea, renowned for its famous white limestone, which is known throughout the world.
 Limestone, originating from Brac was employed in the building of many magnificent structures such as the White House in Washington and the Parliament building in Vienna.

 Bol, a dreamy fishing village with a small harbour, is situated on the southern shore of the island of Brac.
 In the village you can obtain multifaceted impressions, on the one side this place is impressive because of their fantastic beaches with crystal clear water.
 On the other side, the village impresses with an unique landscape and cultural highlights!
 Furthermore, you can find a lot of shops, restaurants and taverns.
 At the end of the village, a beautiful walk from Bretanide, lies the Dominican monastery with a museum and botanical gardens.